yolobczuk/projekt_blockchain/README.md

   | 11 | Deploy Of Appplication To Cloud Services | Application should be deployed to cloud services | Priority 2 | Functional |

 ### Software architecture
+  - Used IDEs:
-  - Used IDEs: Visual Studio Code, ver.
-1.74.2; PyCharm 2022.1.3 (Community Edition)
+      - Visual Studio Code, ver.
+1.74.2,
+      - PyCharm 2022.1.3 (Community Edition).
-  - Used programming languages: Python, ver.
+  - Used programming languages:
+      - Python, ver.
 3.9.2 (including use of Jinja2 template engine, ver.
+3.1.2);,
-3.1.2); HTML, ver.
+      - HTML, ver.
 5 (including use of Boostrap framework, ver.
-5.3)
+5.3).
   - Used and required libraries (in Python):
       - alembic (1.8.1),
       - autopep8 (2.0.1),